 Earlier in the article, we’ve discussed the benefits of hosting donor appreciation events.
 The majority of events your supporters are invited to attend are likely fundraising-focused, meaning the hosting organization has an underlying motive to attain funds from the attendees.
 It often becomes an expectation for donors to give an additional donation during the event itself.

 However, when you take a non-fundraising approach and don’t ask for money, you can focus solely on creating connections with your supporters and building on relationships.
 Essentially, events where you don’t ask for funds ensure the focus of the event is entirely on your supporters themselves, not their wallets.

 At the core, these events are designed to build trust, respond to donors’ questions, and help demonstrate the alignment between your donors’ interests and your organization’s mission.

 There are some inherent risks to these events.
 You might receive some backlash about hosting events that have no immediate return on investment.
 You also can’t host too many of these events; usually just one big one will do the trick!
 These events will give you some ideas for how you can raise more by not asking for donations at your next event.

 Who doesn’t love free food?
 Donor luncheons and dinners provide the perfect space and opportunity to enjoy a good meal while networking with supporters, encouraging them to mingle with one another, and say thank you for all of their contributions.

 You might put together a short presentation or have a speaker chosen to give a group-wide “thank you” for the contributions made to your organization over the year.
+Depending on your donor management software, this can be a breeze to set up or take some time.
 Be sure to also include updates about the nonprofit’s progress and impact of gifts to take this presentation further.